MitanshGor/Email-App/README.md

 	these column sould contain all the email id to which you want to send the email.

 	For making the htm file:
-	         Open word docx and jot down the content you want to send.To make it more Viewer-Friendly try to make content designer by giving it colours , suitable text-fonts ,                 text-size you like.After the content is ready go to 'save as' and and save it usingHTM file at your sutable location.
+	         Open word docx and write down the content you want to send.To make it more Viewer-Friendly try to make content designer by giving it colours , suitable text-fonts ,                 text-size you like.After the content is ready go to 'save as' and and save it using HTM file at your sutable location.

 	Credentials should be in the same file as that of python file provided.The first line of this file has "somebody@gmail.com", replace it with the emailid from which you want     to send email.The 2nd line of credentials file should contain the password of the given emailid.